The Alan Peters ONLINE Furniture Award 2021

-Any woodworker who is a resident UK citizen over the age of 18 and who has a passion and talent for designing and making contemporary furniture is invited to submit up to 2 items of furniture made primarily of wood, that can include other complimentary materials and that echo the philosophy of Alan Peters.
+Any woodworker who is a resident citizen of The British Isles* over the age of 18 and who has a passion and talent for designing and making contemporary furniture is invited to submit up to 2 items of furniture made primarily of wood, that can include other complementary materials and that echo the philosophy of Alan Peters.
 Judging is based on the appropriate use of wood, the quality of workmanship, functionality and originality of design.

-Both one-off designs and potential batch-produced designs are encouraged.
-Applicants should be familiar with the work of Alan Peters prior to applying and are encouraged to read this 64 page online video integrated ebook by Jeremy Broun offered free here:
+Both one-off designs and potential batch-produced designs are encouraged and the piece does not have to be large.
+Applicants should be familiar with the work of Alan Peters prior to applying and are encouraged to read this 64-page online video-integrated ebook by Jeremy Broun offered free here:

 Alan Peters OBE (1933 – 2009) was one of Britain’s most prominent furniture designer makers of the latter part of the 20th Century.
 He was apprenticed to Edward Barnsley and was a direct link to the English Arts & Crafts Movement.
 He was hugely influential internationally in his practice, teaching and publications.
 Above all, his respect and understanding of how wood behaves and the value of hand skill, yet moving tradition forward, resulted in many timeless pieces.
 He created affordable functional furniture which was made to last, making an art of his craft in some of his subtle innovations.